Why and how to stop caring what people think about you 🤷♂️

 Let that simmer for a while.

 But even these cool guys and girls, or even more so than others, have ‘enemies’.
 Because if you stand for something (even if just for yourself) – there will always be some haters.
-It is kind of cool!
+It is actually cool!
 Why?
 Well think about it.
 Having no opposition at all in life, means you don’t resist anything, you don’t stand for anything.

 When you have some opponents, it means you took a stand!
 You didn’t care about everybody, you let go of social perfection and expressed yourself and your values.